opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

        ``sdnvpn_logs/dovetail.sdnvpn.tcXXX.log`` and ``tempest_logs/dovetail.tempest.tcXXX.log``,
        respectively.
 They all have the passed, skipped and failed test cases results.

-#.
-OPNFV web interface
-  CVP will host a web site to collect test results.
-Users can upload their results to this web site, so they can review these results in the future.

-   * web site url
+CVP Portal Web Interface
+^^^^^^^^^^^^^^^^^^^^^^^^

+The CVP portal is a public web interface for the community to collaborate on results and to submit results for official OPNFV compliance verification.
+The portal can be used as a resource by users and testers to navigate and inspect results more easily than by manually inspecting the log files.
+The portal also allows users to share results in a private manner until they are ready to submit results for peer community review.

+   * Web Site URL

      * https://cvp.opnfv.org

-   * Sign in / Sign up
+   * Sign In / Sign Up Links

-     * You need to sign in you account, then you can upload results, and check your private results.
-       CVP is now using Linux Foundation ID as account provider.
+     * Accounts are exposed through Linux Foundation or OpenStack account credentials.

-     * If you already have a Linux Foundation ID, you can sign in directly with your id.
+     * If you already have a Linux Foundation ID, you can sign in directly with your ID.

-     * If you do not have a Linux Foundation ID, you can sign up a new one on the sign up page.
+     * If you do not have a Linux Foundation ID, you can sign up for a new one using 'Sign Up'

-     * If you do not sign in, you can only check the community results.

-   * My results
+   * My Results Tab

+     * This is the primary view where most of the workflow occurs.

-     * This page lists all results uploaded by you after you signed in.
+     * This page lists all results uploaded by you after signing in.

-     * You can also upload your results on this page.
+     * You can also upload results on this page with the two steps below.

-     * The generated results tar file is located at ``${DOVETAIL_HOME}/``, named as ``logs_29_07_22.tar.gz``.
+     * Obtain results tar file located at ``${DOVETAIL_HOME}/``, example ``logs_29_07_22.tar.gz``

-     * There is a *choose file* button, once you click it, you can choose your reuslt file in your harddisk then click the *upload* button, and you will see a results id once your uploading succeed.
+     * Use the *Choose File* button where a file selection dialog allows you to choose your result file from the hard-disk.
+Then click the *Upload* button and see a results ID once your upload succeeds.

-     * Check the *review* box to submit your result to the OPNFV.
-Uncheck the box to withdraw your result.
+     * Results are status 'private' until the are submitted for review.

+     * Use the *Operation* column drop-down option 'submit to review', to expose results to OPNFV community peer reviewers.
+Use the 'withdraw submit' option to reverse this action.

+     * Use the *Operation* column drop-down option 'share with' to share results with other users by supplying either the login user ID or the email address associated with the share target account.
+The result is exposed to the share target but remains private otherwise.

-   * profile
+   * Profile Tab

-     * This page shows your account info after you signed in.
+     * This page shows your account info after you sign in.

 Updating Dovetail or a Test Suite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^